SeshadriRC/documentation/kubernetes/Kubernetes-onboarding/Readme.md

 - You got a opportunity in MNC , they already using microservice architecture and its already containerized.
 Through docker compose they are deploying their microservices on to their VM's
 - Customer Access those applications using LB.

+# How to onboard application which is already running as a container to kubernetes
 ---

 ## Level 0: Requirement Gathering